-- There are four banks that dominate Thailand’s banking sector: Siam Commercial Bank, Bangkok Bank, Kasikorn Bank and Krung Thai Bank.
-Together, they make up approximately 69.5% of the banking industry’s total assets.
+- Four banks dominate Thailand’s banking sector: Siam Commercial Bank, Bangkok Bank, Kasikorn Bank and Krung Thai Bank.
+As of June 2019, together they make up 63.8% of the banking industry’s total assets.

-- Residents: May hold domestic currency (THB) accounts domestically and overseas, with prior approval from the Bank of Thailand (BoT) for overseas accounts which are convertible to foreign currency accounts used for specific financial purposes.
+- Residents: May hold domestic currency (THB) accounts domestically and overseas, with prior approval from the Bank of Thailand (BoT) for overseas accounts, which are convertible to foreign currency accounts used for specific financial purposes.
 May also hold foreign currency accounts domestically and overseas subject to approval from Bank of Thailand.

 - Non-residents: May hold domestic and foreign currency accounts.
 Domestic currency accounts have a maximum outstanding daily amount of THB 300 million; funds cannot be transferred between different accounts and are not convertible into foreign currency.